Now freely downloadable worldwide, as a protest against censorship

 PDF).

-But it was the 2016 court ruling that definitively established the public importance of Giltay's revelations.
-The book's impact extends far beyond the courtroom: over four hundred publications—in print media, radio, television and online, spanning from Brazil to Indonesia—brought the story to a roughly estimated ten million people worldwide.
+It was subsequently the 2016 court ruling that definitively established the public importance of Giltay’s revelations.
+The book’s impact extends far beyond the courtroom: over four hundred publications—in print media, radio, television and online, spanning from Brazil to Indonesia—brought the story to a roughly estimated ten million people worldwide.

 Read more about this estimate